 Dress up the Shed

 Utilitarian buildings and structures are useful in any size year, but in a small space, they can be a huge eyesore.
 Treat yours as an element in your garden and have some fun dressing them up.
-A sheet of lattice on a wall makes the perfect surface to grow a flowering vine like a climbing rose, a clematis, or a quick growing annual vine.
-Your storage shed is now a garden cottage.Continue to 48 of 50 below.
+A sheet of lattice on a wall makes the perfect surface to grow a flowering vine such as a climbing rose, a clematis, or a quick-growing annual vine.
+Your storage shed is now a garden cottage.Continue to 47 of 49 below.

 Window boxes instantly dress up any home.
 You even gain a better view from inside the house.
-Just by changing the plants, you can have seasonal accents all year.Continue to 49 of 50 below.
+Just by changing the plants, you can have seasonal accents all year.Continue to 48 of 49 below.

 Spill and Soften

 Plants that tumble over walls onto paving and paths soften hard edges and blur the line between living space and garden.
 This gentle flow gives the space the illusion of expanding.
 When you use ebullient plants that are a bit unruly to begin with, you create a bit of abandon and wildness.Continue to 49 of 49 below.

 All the Comforts of Home